Snape Reserve

 Snape Reserve is a 750-hectare private conservation property managed by Trust for Nature in western Victoria, Australia.
 It is located near the town of Dimboola and borders the Little Desert National Park.

 History

 The property was previously used for agricultural purposes.
 The reserve was purchased in 2002 and named in honour of Brian and Diana Snape, the former of whom served as Chairman of Trust for Nature for a decade.

+Brian oversaw the organisation during its early development and was also involved in the adoption of the name Trust for Nature in 1985.

 Following its acquisition by Trust for Nature, the land was destocked, and natural regeneration commenced across much of the landscape.
 Supplementary revegetation efforts have also been undertaken in certain areas to support native plant recovery and biodiversity enhancement.

 Ecology

 Snape Reserve is notable for its exceptional ecological diversity, supporting at least 12 distinct Ecological Vegetation Classes (EVCs)—a number significantly higher than the three EVCs present in the adjoining area of Little Desert National Park.
 The EVCs identified at the reserve include: